Mirsaid-Abdullaev/MNIST-NeuralNet-CSharp/README.md

 - I have created a network model that can perform feedforward propagation as well as backpropagation for training the model on the MNIST dataset.
 I have written my own `IOReader` class that I use to parse and load the data from the MNIST files into the program, I have made a `NeuralNetwork` class that holds an array of `Layer` classes, and a `Layer` class that holds each layer's respective weights matrix, bias matrix, output values and gradient matrix for use in backpropagation.
 - I have now also added an `OptimisedNetwork` class, and class-specific methods to utilise this to train a neural network.
 This class mimics the way that my original `NeuralNetwork` class works, albeit I tried to see whether 3D-array use instead of a `Layer` class list.
 This has proven to be a lot less effective in terms of performance however.
 - I am currently working on implementing my first mathematical optimisation to improve convergence, and I am preparing a benchmark for measuring model convergence speed.
 This will be using a set amount of training iterations (100) and the same predefined starting weights and biases matrices to keep the benchmarking fair.
 The accuracy rate after 100 training iterations will be the third statistic to measure.
+- I have created the benchmark method to formally collect all the performance data during runtime, the static method `Algorithm.BenchmarkConvergence()` which calculates average time per training/validation epoch, average improvement in accuracy per epoch and the final accuracy of the network, while keeping the test fair by using the same starting parameters as saved in the `/Utils/ConvergenceTestnet.csv` file in this repository
+- Usage of the Benchmark method shown below as well:

 ### Usage in code - `NeuralNetwork` class examples
 To initialise a new neural network, create an array of integers where the integers represent the number of neurons in each layer of your desired model, for example as follows.
 This will create all the Layer classes within its definition and initialise all the required parameters for first time use.